The Ever-Growing Internet of Things for Healthcare

 Hospital Information Management System (HIMS): Large medical systems handle an enormous amount of data on a daily basis.
 This can involve mounds of paperwork.
 The IoT enables HIMSs to go paperless, dramatically reducing costs and manpower while boosting efficiency and accuracy.

 Smart health insurance: Data captured by monitoring devices can help insurance companies make more informed decisions about pricing, risk assessment, claims, and underwriting, thereby increasing accuracy and reducing incidences of fraud.
+These capabilities can be included in a custom health insurance application.

 Internet of Things Benefits for Healthcare